Healthera Pharmacy App

 You may have PCOS if you experience irregular periods, excessive hair growth, acne, weight gain, or other symptoms.
 Consult your doctor for proper diagnosis.

-A woman sat on her bed holds her belly, due to weight gain caused by PCOS.
+A woman sat on her bed holds her belly, due to pain caused by bloating.